Skip to main content

 View Answer:

-Interview Response: Logical NOT is the highest of all logical operators.
+Interview Response: The logical NOT (!) operator has the highest precedence among all logical operators in JavaScript.
 It always executes first.

 Technical Response: The precedence of NOT ! is the highest of all logical operators, so it always executes first, before && (AND) or || (OR).